jsoma/tabletop/README.md

 # **Tabletop.js** (gives spreadsheets legs)

 **Tabletop.js** takes a Google Spreadsheet and makes it easily accessible through JavaScript.
 With zero dependencies!
+If you've ever wanted to get JSON from a Google Spreadsheet without jumping through a thousand hoops, welcome home.

 Tabletop.js easily integrates Google Spreadsheets with Backbone.js, Handlebars, and anything else that is hip and cool.
 It will also help you make new friends and play jazz piano.